-Operational risk is defined as the risk of loss resulting from inadequate or failed internal processes, people and systems, or from external events.
+Operational risk is defined as the risk of loss resulting from inadequate or failed internal processes or systems, or from external events.
 Operational risk is inherent in all business activities and can never be eliminated entirely, however shareholder value can be preserved and enhanced by managing, mitigating and, in some cases, insuring against operational risk.
-The Operational Risk Management Framework (the "ORMF") is codified in the Group's operational risk management policy and broadly comprises of the following: